 is the study of human cultures, both past and present, through the analysis of material remains.
 It uses scientific methods to decipher how people, often with no written history, have lived and worked in the past.

 examines language in the context of human social and cultural diversity.
-It seeks to understand language variation and use as a central expresssion of culture.
+It seeks to understand language variation and use as a central expression of culture.

-Upon completion of an AA degree in anthropology, students will be able to:
+Upon completion of an AA or AA-T degree in anthropology, students will be able to:

 - Describe the breadth of anthropology and be able to characterize anthropology’s distinctive theoretical and methodological approaches with respect to other disciplines.

-- Explain the basic processes of human biological evolution.
+- Explain the fundamental processes of human biological evolution.

 - Define and critically analyze the concepts of culture and cultural relativism.